-There’s a sense of comfort and assurance one feels when reciting the Hail Mary or when asking for Our Lady’s intercession.
+There’s a sense of comfort and assurance one feels when reciting the Hail Mary or when asking for Mama Mary’s intercession.
 “She guards our faith, protects relationships, saves us in stormy weather, and preserves us from evil,” said Pope Francis in a Sunday Mass at the Basilica of Saint Mary Major.
-“When Mary our Mother is in the home, the devil doesn’t enter.
-Let us make the Mother the guest of our daily life, the constant presence of our home, our safe haven.”

 Originally slated for inauguration on the Feast of the Blessed Virgin Mary (September 8, 1989), the shrine was consecrated a week later after government forces thwarted a coup attempt by military reformists.

-National Shrine of our Mother of Perpetual Help, Roxas Boulevard, Parañaque
+National Shrine of our Mother of Perpetual Help

 Also going by the names Baclaran Church and Redemptorist Church, this shrine—the largest dedicated to Our Mother of Perpetual Help—was blessed by Pope John Paul II during his official visit to the country in 1981.
-Devotees (as many as 150,000!) flock here every Wednesday to attend a Mass and novena (hence the term “Baclaran Day”), though the church has been authorized to remain open 24/7 since its dedication in 1958, a mandate of the Holy See.
+Devotees (as many as 150,000!) flock to this shrine in Roxas Boulevard, Parañaque, every Wednesday to attend a Mass and novena (hence the term “Baclaran Day”), though the church has been authorized to remain open 24/7 since its dedication in 1958, a mandate of the Holy See.

-The St. John the Baptist Parish in Badoc, which enshrines the image, was elevated to minor basilica last February 5.
+The St. John the Baptist Parish in Badoc, which enshrines the image, was elevated to minor basilica in February 2019.